The Burke and Wills Expedition

 Too weak to follow, Burke, Wills and King stayed at Cooper Creek to recuperate.
 Later, Wills and King wanted to follow Brahe.
 Burke decided that they should head toward the pastoral settlement of Mount Hopeless, in South Australia, a journey that would necessitate following the creek downstream before crossing the Strzelecki Desert.
 Leaving no indication that they had even returned from the Gulf, they headed off on April 23rd.

 Whilst returning to Menindee Brahe met up with Wright, and the two decided to return to Cooper Creek.
 By the time they arrived, Burke, and Wills were more than 50 km away.
 There was no indication that

 Burke had even been back at Cooper Creek, and Brahe and Wright left to rejoin the main party and head back to Menindee.
 Four men, including the expedition's doctor, Becker, died in the attempt to reach safety.

 Burke, Wills and King were in desperate trouble.
 The remaining two camels died.
-Without pack‐animals they were unable to carry water for the trek to Mt Hopeless.
+Without pack‐animals, they were unable to carry water for the trek to Mt Hopeless.
 With few stores remaining they accepted offers of native food from local Aboriginal tribes who were, up until this time friendly.
-Had Burke not fired his pistol at one of the Aboriginal men this situation may have continue.
+Had Burke not fired his pistol at one of the Aboriginal men this situation may have continued.
 Instead, frightened by the shot, the tribe fled.
 By the end of June, now without any help, Burke and Wills were both dead.
 King found a group who were willing to supply him with food.
 He survived and was discovered by a rescue party led by Howitt on September 11, 1861.